nraesalmi/QtQuick-Kotlin-Android-App/README.md

     - `curl -X GET "https://api.openbrewerydb.org/v1/breweries?by_country=Ireland&per_page=50&page=1"`
     - `curl -X GET "https://api.openbrewerydb.org/v1/breweries?by_country=Ireland&per_page=50&page=2"`

 Next I found a tutorial video on how to use APIs in Kotlin, also I searched for tips online on how to set up an app that uses XML before diving into QML.
 I followed the tutorial https://www.youtube.com/watch?v=hurcmk_4QCM&ab_channel=CodeWithCal to get the API working to receive a request for pubs.
+I only needed to convert updateUI's parameters to accept a list instead, as openbrewerydb API returns a list.

 Then I begun looking at how to get the QML frontend working.
 I found a Qt Quick example application qtquickview_kotlin and studied it's mainActivity structure.
 I then integrated the lines inside its onCreate() into my own project and moved the xml contents into activity_main.xml and followed a similar structure that was implemented in the example application.
 After that I received an error:
 `android.view.ViewRootImpl$CalledFromWrongThreadException: Only the original thread that created a view hierarchy can touch its views.
 Expected: main Calling: Thread-3